courtcraw/courtcraw.github.io/index.md

 Hi, I'm Courtney!

 I am a postdoc at the University of Sydney in Australia studying asteroseismology, especially of red giants.
-I completed my PhD at Louisiana State University on the rare class of stars known as R Coronae Borealis variables.
+I also study the rare class of stars known as R Coronae Borealis variables and other Hydrogen-deficient, post-merger stars.
 Check out the research tab for more details on my work.

 Thanks for visiting!
 You can find out more about me from the links on the left.